robusta-dev/robusta/docs/setup-robusta/supported-clusters.rst

 Distribution-specific instructions are below.

+.. _openshift-permissions:

 OpenShift
 ========================================

 OpenShift is supported.
-Install as usual.
-Then grant Robusta permissions:
+Robusta needs to be granted permissions to run:

 .. code-block:: bash
    :name: cb-oc-adm-policy-add